ezequielrabello/mypiano/README.md

 <p align="center"> <img src="/assets/github_1.gif" width="100%"> </p>

 ## 💻 About the project
-In this project, I created a Piano! <br>
+In this project, I created a Piano and it was inspired by Manual do Dev channel on Youtube! <br>
 If you are a musician like me, this is a project that you can't miss out on! <br>
 I am sure that, with the skills you learn by working on this project, you will be able to reach way more complex solutions for applications like this one! <br>
 Something interesting about this piano is the possibility to choose between showing the keys or not by clicking on the switch button.